-The Research and Development Station in Ngermeskang, Ngaremlengui, serves the need of the Republic and the region in the area of agricultural research and experiment.
-At the R&D Station, the numerous research and experimental projects in agriculture, aquaculture, and the environment use practices that are both sustainable and environmentally sound.
-The public is welcome to visit the R&D Station to view and learn from these projects.
+The Research and Development Station in Ngermeskang, Ngaremlengui, serves the needs of the Republic and the region in the area of Agriculture, Family & Consumer Education, Expanded Food & Nutrition Education Program, Natural Resources & Environmental Education Division.
+Numerous research and experimental projects are being conducted and demonstrated to sustain and conserve the land and water resources as well as the root crops of Palau Sustainable technology and knowledge are being disseminated and generated to benefit the people of the Republic of Palau.
+The public is welcome to visit the R&D Station demonstrations and projects.